Skip to main content

 Know the Laws

-Cannabis is legal for adults 21+, but there are limits regarding possession and growing marijuana plants.
+Cannabis is legal for adults 21+, but there are limits regarding possession and the growing of marijuana plants.
 Just like with tobacco and alcohol, it is illegal for anyone under 21 to purchase, use, or possess cannabis.

 Possession